-Article: Silk pillowcases vs. bamboo: What is best for your skin, your hair, and your sleep?
+Article: Silk pillowcase vs. bamboo: What is best for your skin, your hair, and your sleep?

-Silk pillowcases vs. bamboo: What is best for your skin, your hair, and your sleep?
+Silk pillowcase vs. bamboo: What is best for your skin, your hair, and your sleep?

-In this guide, we compare silk and bamboo based on parameters such as comfort, durability, skin and hair friendliness, and environmental impact – and explain why silk remains the best choice for those who want both luxury and functionality.
+In this guide, we compare silk and bamboo based on factors such as comfort, durability, skin and hair friendliness, and environmental impact – and explain why silk remains the best choice for those who want both luxury and function.

 What is a silk pillowcase?